DerBrunoIR/CourseGraph/README.md

 - precise requirements are prefered over unprecises, since it signals some importance.

 - I maped vague and ambiguous terms to dependencies by using context and my experience.
-If terms have been too vague they have bren ignored.
+If terms have been too vague or too ambiguous they have been ignored.

 This ensures that arbitrariness is reduced at labelling time.